scalyr/kafka-connect-scalyr/src/test/SystemTest/README.md

 3. Kafka Connect with Scalyr Sink Connector installed
 4. Filebeat configured to send logs from flog containers to Kafka
 5. flog to generate fake log events
+6. Simulated custom application writing log events to a Kafka topic

 System tests are automatically run by Circle CI.